Home Our offer Recyclability

 - Reduce: This is about using a minimum of materials, both in quantity and number of different materials, when designing a product.
 This reduces resource requirements and facilitates sorting at end of life.

-- Reuse: Increasing recyclability also means incorporating more and more recycled raw materials into production chains to make the recycling sector sustainable.
+- Reuse: Increasing recyclability also means incorporating more and more recycled raw materials into production chains to make the recycling industry sustainable.

 - Recycle: It is possible to prepare for the end of life from the design phase, in particular by designing products with a high rate of recyclability, that is to say with increasing the percentage of materials that can be treated by recycling or valorization.